Eisenhower’s interstate highway system

 We don’t usually think of the military aspects of an interstate highway system, either, but at that time the Great War was fresh in people’s minds.
 The need to transport troops and munitions from military bases or factories to ports was paramount.
 In fact, that was Eisenhower’s primary motivation in promoting it forty years later.

 And although most people don’t realize it, the Federal Highway Administration does indeed set the example for highway construction.
 Most highway innovations in this country originate from the FHWA.
+One that could be useful in upgrading our highway system is accelerated bridge construction.

 “Through darkest America with truck and tank”